All About Music San Diego

 Seth Sprague Educational and Charitable Foundation

-Have you been missing your musical friends?
 Have you been feeling less motivated to practice?

 Everyone in AAMSD has the thrill of soloing with the orchestra, no matter what your level.